AdultChain/Installation-guides/guides/MasterNode_Setup_Cold_Hot_Linux.md

 # XXX Cold + Hot wallet MasterNode setup guide

-> This is a community contributed guide.
-Feel free to suggest improvements via Issues or opening Pull Requests.
-Thank you!

 **!!!
 This guide is for setting up a new MasterNode using the AdultChain wallet

 **!!!
 WARNING: Do not run a Windows masternode at home whether you have a static IP Address or not.
 Your IP Address can be traced back to your home, therefore it is unsafe.
 You can still run a cold wallet at home !!!**